holographicSol/library_genesis/README.txt

 https://download.kiwix.org/zim/

 Extras:
+Query:
-query.py - query a local file/directory for information, like the vampire dude from Blade.
+    Query a local file/directory(library_genesis directory) for information, like the vampire dude from Blade.
+    Intended for use with a local pdf library.
+Queries the library and saves results to file.

+create_sol_library.py:
+    Intended for use with kiwix.
+Runs kiwix manage as a subprocess to auto compile a library.xml from a bag of ZIM files.